-The anterior cruciate ligament or ACL is one of the “big four” knee ligaments and stabilises the knee.
-With an ACL tear the knee is usually unstable in quick movements, decelerations and twisting manoeuvres.
+The anterior cruciate ligament or ACL is one of the “big four” knee ligaments and stabilises the knee in complex ways.
+With an ACL tear a person’s knee is usually unstable in quick movements, decelerations and twisting manoeuvres.

 Anterior Cruciate Ligament Anatomy

-The knee has four major ligaments to keep it stable and guide movement during normal activities.
-The cruciate ligaments control forward and back movements of the knee joint and are important in the joint position sense of the knee.
+The knee has four major ligaments to keep it stable and guide the movements it is allowed to do during normal activities.
+The cruciate ligaments, anterior and posterior, control forward and back movements of the knee joint and are important in the joint position sense of the knee.

 The anterior cruciate ligament consists of two main bands of tissue making up a dense, strong, rounded ligament.
 It runs from the femur above to the tibia below.
-The ACL is the main limiter of “anterior translation of the tibia” when the shinbone slides forwards under the thighbone.
+The ACL is the main restrictor of “anterior translation of the tibia” which is the tendency for the shinbone to slide forwards under the thighbone.
 It also contributes to control of knee rotation and sideways movement.

 What Causes Anterior Cruciate Ligament or Rupture?

 An ACL injury is often caused in low violence activities such as decelerating from speed or contact injuries where rotation is occurring in the joint at the time.
 Hyperextension, where the knee is forcibly over-straightened, is also liable to damage the ligament or result in a torn ACL.

 Around half of people with ACL injuries also suffer from a meniscus tear at the same time, mostly of the medial meniscus.